Name: Nigel Bond

 Revenge

-It went right down to the deciding black, Nigel eventually sinking it to take a historic win…or so he thought, as incredibly the white went into a middle pocket and amazingly we had a respotted black.
+It went right down to the deciding black, Nigel eventually sinking it to take a historic win…or so he thought, as incredibly the white went into a middle pocket meaning that the match would come down to a dramatic re-spotted black.

-Since that match he has been an ever-present at the Crucible and during 2007/8 performed well consistently enough to remain in contention to regain a spot in the top 16, ten years after he lost it.
+During 2007/8 Nigel performed well consistently enough to remain in contention to regain a spot in the top 16, ten years after he was last there.
 At 43 years of age, Nigel was now the second oldest player in the top 32 but nevertheless playing as well as he has done in a while.

 2008/9